Prince Harry, Duke of Sussex's Success and Achievements in Timeline

 On July 8, 2013, the Ministry of Defence announced that Prince Harry had successfully qualified as an Apache aircraft commander.

-In April 2018, Prince Harry was appointed Commonwealth Youth Ambassador and also became the president of The Queen's Commonwealth Trust, focusing on projects involving children and welfare of prisoners.
+In April 2018, Prince Harry was appointed Commonwealth youth ambassador and became a patron of Walk of America, supporting veterans in a 1,000-mile expedition across the US.
+He also became the president of The Queen's Commonwealth Trust.

 In August 2018, the Royal Canadian Legion granted Harry the 2018 Founders Award for his role in founding the Invictus Games.